feather-design-system/feather-design-system/docs/Components/Dialog/README.md

 ## Design

-Our Dialogs allow for the use of both raised and flat button styles within the button bar at the bottom of the dialogs.
-The more complex workflows of the healthcare space necessitate the use of multiple styles with our buttons in order to communicate the priority of the buttons/functions within our dialogs.
-For example, the primary action within a dialog may be called out using our primary button style, while lower priority functions such as “Cancel” use our more muted tertiary button styles.
+Dialogs consist of a scrim/lightbox, an optional header, an optional close button, body content, at least one action button and an optional illustration.
+For Dialogs that require user action, the tertiary button style should be used by default.
+Complex workflows or destructive actions may require the use of the primary button style to communicate high priority actions.
+When Buttons are used on a dialog, they are always found at the bottom of the Dialog surface.

 ## Examples

 <Dialog-Examples />

+## Usage

+This component appears when the application needs to give the user information in a manner that involves interruption, such as when an error occurs, or the program needs input or decision from the user.

 ## Dialog